-Most of you have also shared the intense emotions experienced, after simply surviving another combat assault, or a hot extraction, saving American and allied lives.
+You have also shared the intense emotions experienced, after simply surviving another combat assault, or a hot extraction, saving American and allied lives.
 You, much more than the typical American citizen, understand how difficult it can be to accomplish military operations, safely, overseas.
-I believe the single, most remarkable trait of warriors, especially Army Aviation Veterans, is the willingness to do or die trying, to save another man in their unit, or Americans on the ground, in need, anywhere.
-Major General Randy House, was a First Infantry Division commander, at Fort Riley Kansas, when we had our VHPA reunion at Kansas city.
-He hosted a Phoenix Veterans luncheon at Fort Riley Kansas, in the 1990's.
-My son Patrick was with me.
+I believe ^{the} single, most remarkable trait of warriors, especially Army Aviation Veterans, is the willingness to do or die trying, to save another man in their unit, or Americans on the ground, in need, anywhere.
+At a Phoenix Veterans luncheon at Fort Riley Kansas, years ago, my son was there.
 I asked him if he knew what distinguished veterans from other groups.
 After I told him, I quickly realized, he didn't get it.
 In fact, he still doesn't get it today.
 Neither do most American civilians.
-They simply haven't volunteered to train in difficult skills, fly or maintain helicopters, to operate in foreign lands, on missions that require coordination and precision, under intense enemy opposition.
+They simply haven't volunteered to train in difficult skills, to operate in foreign lands, on missions that require coordination and precision, under intense enemy opposition.
 You certainly get it!
-You lived it!
+You did it!